-- Before storing the camera or accessory when not in use, remove the battery pack and disconnect the power plug.
-This is to prevent electrical shock, heat generation, and fire. - Do not use the equipment where there is flammable gas.
-This is to prevent an explosion or fire. - If you drop the equipment and the casing breaks open to expose the internal parts, do not touch the internal parts due to the possibility of electrical shock. - Do not disassemble or modify the equipment.
+- When the camera or accessories are not in use, make sure to remove the battery and disconnect the power plug from the equipment before storing.
+This is to prevent electrical shock, excessive heat, fire, or corrosion. - Do not use the equipment where there is flammable gas.
+This is to prevent an explosion or a fire. - If you drop the equipment and the casing breaks open to expose the internal parts, do not touch the internal parts.
+There is a possibility of an electrical shock. - Do not disassemble or modify the equipment.
 High-voltage internal parts can cause electrical shock. - Do not look at the sun or an extremely bright light source through the camera or lens.
-Doing so may damage your vision. - Keep the camera from the reach of small children.
-The neck strap can accidentally choke the child. - Do not store the equipment in dusty or humid places.
-This is to prevent fire and electrical shock. - Before using the camera inside an airplane or hospital, check if it is allowed.
-Electromagnetic waves emitted by the camera may interfere with the plane's instruments or the hospital's medical equipment. - · To prevent fire and electrical shock, follow the safeguards below: - Always insert the power plug all the way in. - Do not handle a power plug with wet hands. - When unplugging a power plug, grasp and pull the plug instead of the cord. - Do not scratch, cut, or excessively bend the cord or put a heavy object on the cord.
-Also do not twist or tie the cords. - Do not connect too many power plugs to the same power outlet. - Do not use a cord whose insulation has been damaged. - Occasionally unplug the power plug and use a dry cloth to clean off the dust around the power outlet.
-If the surrounding is dusty, humid, or oily, the dust on the power outlet may become moist and short-circuit the outlet to cause a fire.
+Doing so may damage your vision. - Keep equipment out of the reach of children and infants, including when in use.
+Straps or cords may accidentally cause choking, electrical shock, or injury.
+Choking or injury may also occur if a child or infant accidentally swallows a camera part or accessory.
+If a child or infant swallows a part or accessory, consult a physician immediately. - Do not store the equipment in dusty or humid places.
+Likewise, store the battery with its protective cover attached to prevent short-circuit.
+This is to prevent a fire, excessive heat, electrical shock, or burn. - Before using the camera inside an airplane or hospital, check if it is allowed.
+Electromagnetic waves emitted by the camera may interfere with the plane's instruments or the hospital's medical equipment. - To prevent a fire and electrical shock, follow the safeguards below: - Always insert the power plug all the way in. - Do not handle a power plug with wet hands. - When unplugging a power plug, grasp and pull the plug instead of the cord. - Do not scratch, cut, or excessively bend the cord or put a heavy object on the cord.
+Also do not twist or tie the cords. - Do not connect too many power plugs to the same power outlet. - Do not use a cord whose wire is broken or insulation is damaged. - Unplug the power plug periodically and clean off the dust around the power outlet with a dry cloth.
+If the surrounding is dusty, humid, or oily, the dust on the power outlet may become moist and short-circuit the outlet, causing a fire. - Do not connect the battery directly to an electrical outlet or a car's cigarette lighter outlet.
+The battery may leak, generate excessive heat or explode, causing a fire, burns or injuries. - A thorough explanation of how to use the product by an adult is required when the product is used by children.
+Supervise children while they are using the product.
+Incorrect usage may result in electrical shock or injury. - Do not leave a lens or lens-attached camera in the sun without the lens cap attached.
+Otherwise, the lens may concentrate the sun's rays and cause a fire. - Do not cover or wrap the product with a cloth.
+Doing so may trap heat within and cause the casing to deform or catch fire. - Be careful not to get the camera wet.
+If you drop the product in the water or if water or metal get inside the product, promptly remove the battery.
+This is to prevent a fire and an electrical shock. - Do not use paint thinner, benzene, or other organic solvents to clean the product.
+Doing so may cause fire or a health hazard.